gaserslav/chess/README.md

 ### there is chess.js and client.js
 >chess.js
-### this one represents figures and logic behind it
+### this one represents figures and logic behind them
 >client.js
 ### this one does the networking on clients side